iot-Noob/API-Boiler-Plate/README.md

 PONG
 ```

+If `PONG` doesn't come back, start Redis.
+If it does come back but login still 503s, check the app logs — the traceback names the real cause (which may be a missing config field, not Redis itself).

 ---

 ## Final note

-This project is a solid starting point for a real API with structured auth, admin role controls, and Redis-backed token handling.
+This project is a solid starting point for a real API with structured auth, admin role controls, and Redis-backed token handling — including immediate access-token revocation and family-wide refresh revocation, which most boilerplates skip.

-If you want to make it cleaner for public use, the best next step is to simplify the auth surface and keep only the essential flows you actually need.

 Private project: `iotNoob` by Talha.